 \subsection{Far field decay of the gradient of the Green's function within the annular region $B_1 \setminus B(0, \frac{1}{L})$}

 Here we now estimate the decay of the gradient of the Green's function within the annular region $B_1 \setminus B(0, \frac{1}{L})$, as in \cite{Pat25} .
-We adopt the argument of \cite{Pat25}to this setting.
-Note that while in \cite{Pat25} we considered the maximum points on the level set from a given pole, here we are considering points at max points on the level set of any Green's function, as explained in the introduction, here we consider the maximum values of the Green's function on the boundaries of convex sets whose boundaries that are Minkowski interpolations of $K$ and $B_1$.
+We adopt the argument of \cite{Pat25} to this setting.
+Note that while in \cite{Pat25} we considered the maximum points on the level set from a given pole, here we consider the maximum values of the Green's function on the boundaries of convex sets whose boundaries that are Minkowski interpolations of $K$ and $B_1$.

 We thus have, as before, that,

 so, $G(s_y) - G(s_y - t_y) = t_y G'(s_y) - \frac{t_y^2}{2} G''(s_y) + O(t_y^{2+\alpha})$.